Weakly Supervised Disentangled Generative Causal Representation Learning: Experiments

 \subsection{Downstream task}

 The previous section verifies the good disentanglement performance of DEAR.
-In this section, equipped with DEAR, we investigate and demonstrate the benefits of learned disentangled causal representations in sample efficiency and distributional robustness.
+In this section, equipped with DEAR, we investigate and demonstrate the benefits of the learned disentangled causal representations for downstream tasks in terms of sample efficiency and distributional robustness.
+In Appendix \ref{app:disen_metric}, we propose a quantitative metric for causal disentanglement which is utilized to provide some justifications on the relationship between causal disentanglement and performance in downstream tasks.

-We state the downstream tasks.
-On CelebA, we consider the structure CelebA-Attractive in Figure \ref{fig:causal_structure}(c).
-We artificially create a target label $\tau=1$ if \textit{young}=0, \textit{gender}=0, \textit{receding\_hairline}=1, \textit{make\_up}=1, \textit{chubby}=0, \textit{eye\_bag}=0, and $\tau=0$ otherwise, indicating the attractiveness as a slim young woman with makeup and thick hair.
-On the pendulum dataset, we regard the label of data corruption as the target $\tau$, \textit{i.e.}, $\tau=1$ if the data is corrupted and $\tau=0$ otherwise.
+We now introduce the downstream prediction tasks.
+On CelebA, we consider the structure CelebA-Attractive in Figure~\ref{fig:causal_structure}(c).
+We artificially create a target label $\tau=1$ if \textit{young}=1, \textit{gender}=0, \textit{receding\_hairline}=0, \textit{make\_up}=1, \textit{chubby}=0, \textit{eye\_bag}=0, and $\tau=0$ otherwise, indicating one kind of attractiveness as a slim young woman with makeup and thick hair.\footnote{Note that the definition of attractiveness here only refers to one kind of attractiveness, which has nothing to do with its linguistic definition.} On the pendulum data set, we regard the label of data corruption as the target $\tau$, that is, $\tau=1$ if the data is corrupted and $\tau=0$ otherwise.
 We consider the downstream tasks of predicting the target label.
-In both cases, the factors of interests in Figure \ref{fig:causal_structure}(a,c) are causally related to $\tau$, which are the features that humans use to do the task.
-Hence it is conjectured that a disentangled representation of these causal factors tend to be more data efficient and invariant to distribution shifts.
+In both cases, the generative factors of interests in Figure~\ref{fig:causal_structure}(a,c) are causally related to $\tau$, which are the features that humans would use to do the task.
+Hence it is conjectured that a disentangled representation of these causal factors tends to be more data-efficient and invariant to distribution shifts.